Totchinuko/apiconan.totchinuko.fr/patches/redux.enhanced.md

 - Improved waypoint map UI
 - Fixed consent sheet display not showing up
 - Fixed more break line issue around consent sheets.
 You may have to remake them as a result.

+## 2.2.31
+- Fixed a source of warning spam
+- Changed the Build Kit to be search first, and avoid the massive performance hit when opening the panel